Compass/compass/compass-style.org/README.markdown

 **Note**: When generating examples or references, Thor is searching for the appropriate module stylesheet.
 If it doesn't find one, it raises an error and doesn't generate anything.
-So before generating anything make sure the stylesheet exists and is under `../frameworks/compass/stylesheets/compass/path/to/module` (relative to the `doc-src` directory).
+So before generating anything make sure the stylesheet exists and is under `../frameworks/compass/stylesheets/compass/path/to/module` (relative to the `compass-style.org` directory).
 If the path confuses you, just take a few minutes to study how other modules are organized and you'll quickly get the hang of it.

 Let's do an example: